ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab07.md

 Working on the linked list functions below is one of the most important things you can do to prepare for the final exam.

-There are five files that run tests cases for the functions in moreLinkedListFuncs.cpp.
+There are seven files that run tests cases for the functions in moreLinkedListFuncs.cpp.

 Proceed as you did for the four mafTest1.cpp through mafTest4.cpp files.